 We at Cheadle always try to devise a treatment with the aim to repair and save a badly damaged or infected tooth instead of removing it.
-We use all the latest in root canal treatment and therefore there is minimal pain due to our methods and local anaesthetics.
+We use all the latest in root canals treatment and therefore there is minimal pain due to our methods and local anesthetics.
 In fact, it is probably far more painful living with a decayed tooth.